vstinner/vstinner.github.io/content/unraisablehook.rst

 API discussed on python-dev
 ===========================

-I wanted to get more feedback on a new function added to the important ``sys`` module, so I started a discussion on the python-dev mailing list: `bpo-36829:
+I started a discussion on python-dev to get more feedback: `bpo-36829: Add sys.unraisablehook()
-Add sys.unraisablehook()
 <https://mail.python.org/pipermail/python-dev/2019-May/157436.html>`_.

 New exception while handling an exception
 -----------------------------------------

-Nathaniel asked what happens if a custom hooks raises a new exception while handling an unraisable exception.
-This problem is easy to fix:
+**Nathaniel Smith** asked what happens if a custom hook raises a new exception?

-``PyErr_WriteUnraisable()`` catchs the default hook to handle the new exception.
+This problem is easy to fix: ``PyErr_WriteUnraisable()`` calls the default hook to handle the new exception (I already implemented this solution).

 Positional arguments
 --------------------

-Serhiy Storchaka `preferred
+**Serhiy Storchaka** `preferred
 <https://mail.python.org/pipermail/python-dev/2019-May/157439.html>`_ passing 5
 positional arguments (exc_type, exc_value, exc_tb, obj and msg):